1990s Finnish banking crisis: Government intervention and aftermath

 In 1992, to stabilize the financial sector and to prevent a credit crunch, the government gave a 7.1 billion FIM (€1.2 billion), initially zero-interest convertible loan to Finnish banks.
 Most of the banks (with the notable exception of SKOP) later paid back this loan.

 A special state-funded Government Guarantee Fund (Valtion vakuusrahasto) was also set up to support the savings banks, many of which were first consolidated and then broken up; the healthy parts were sold to commercial banks.
 Ownership of defaulted or nonperforming assets was transferred to a bad bank, OHY Arsenal.
 The government founded the company Sponda to manage the property obtained as collateral.
 Unlike Arsenal, which was gradually wound down, Sponda was gradually privatized and continues today as a private company.

 The total public expenditure in support of the banks has been estimated as roughly 50 billion FIM (€8.4 billion), the vast majority of which was spent on the savings banks.

 Commercial banks raised capital from their stockholders to cover their losses.
-The two largest Finnish commercial banks, Suomen Yhdyspankki and Kansallispankki, merged in 1995 to become Merita (later Nordea).
+The two largest Finnish commercial banks, Suomen Yhdyspankki and Kansallis-Osake-Pankki, merged in 1995 to become Merita Bank, later Nordea.